krille71/FeedIt/README.md

 # FeedIt

-Repository for the game FeedIt
+Play the game in your browser or download it to your pc: https://feedit.web.app/